-Then I connected the dots, because at that time I did not know that this little man was searching for me.
+Then I connected the dots because at that time I did not know that this little man was searching for me.
 So he is the boyfriend of the Lifeguard who came with me to the rescue.
 I don’t know what the fuck she told him but whatever it was, it will come back to bite them both in the ass, one way or the other, karma will find its way.

-Here are some of the pictures from my wounds.
+Here are some of the pictures of my wounds.
 Just because I didn’t go to the hospital that makes me less of a Lifeguard or even a person during/after the rescue?
 If you’re close to me, you know what this line means.
 I don’t care if I don’t get any credit.
 I don’t care if she gets all the credit.
-Now I will definitely care if someone says the exact opposite of what happened, when I had my own life on the line.
+Now I will definitely care if someone says the exact opposite of what happened when I had my own life on the line.

 Luckily for him, I had left the beach before his arrival, because if he approached me like the description that my partner gave me, oh boy, I wouldn’t restrain myself from hurting him.

 Not only was my pride as a Lifeguard broken, this excuse of a man was also taking my honor alongside it as well.
 For the next two weeks, I kept thinking.
 On the rescue.
 What could have been done better.
 What went wrong.
 On what I’d say to this little man should I encounter him.
 Day and night, night and day.
-Thoughts that kept coming, despite of how distracted I could be with something else.
+Thoughts that kept coming, regardless of how distracted I could be with something else.

 And then I thought, if this little man does not come to me again, then I will find him and make him spill the words that he so eagerly spread out before.
-Of course that wouldn’t happen… By the time that he so simply looked back at me, I’d jump at him with everything I got and I wouldn’t save the use of both knees and elbows that’s for sure.
+Of course, that wouldn’t happen… By the time that he so simply looked back at me, I’d jump at him with everything I got and I wouldn’t save the use of both knees and elbows that’s for sure.

-It wasn’t until the day that I knew that I would find him, that I commented of what I was about to do with two other men at the beach, men who worked there.
-One dismissed the idea right away, but the other however, insisted plenty of times to just let it go.
+It wasn’t until the day that I knew that I would find him, that I commented on what I was about to do with two other men at the beach, men who worked there.
+One dismissed the idea right away, but the other, however, insisted plenty of times to just let it go.
 Then he gave me an example, of a friend of his that had his head shoved into a wall and then he punched the one who did that to him, punched him so hard that the left half of his face was almost destroyed, causing him to pay 2.500€ for the damage and while he was not the first one to start with, his head had practically nothing wrong with it, invalidating any damage on him.

 The words began to echo within my mind as I quickly adapted that scenario to myself.
-In the end of the day, I knew he was going to be there to receive the last paycheck, as would all Lifeguards.
+At the end of the day, I knew he was going to be there to receive the last paycheck, as would all Lifeguards.
 I restrained myself.
 Very, very hard.
 I stared at him every time he was within my sight.
 “Oh pal, if you would just take a glimpse at me.
 You wouldn’t even see it coming.”
 I thought.
 I was checking for a hint of provocation.
 Anything.
 A glimpse of a fraction of a second and I’d leap at him, unleashing everything I had been accumulating for the past few days.
-But I held on and without any provocation I couldn’t simply knock out the little man.
+But I held on and without any provocation, I couldn’t simply knock out the little man.